 Green Building: A sustainable building concept and their sites using limited energy, water, and materials, and reducing building impacts on human health and the environment over the entire life cycle of the building.
 GB concepts extend beyond the walls of buildings and can include site planning, community and land use planning issues as well.

-Green Energy: The energy that is collected from resources which are naturally replenished on a human timescale, such as sunlight, wind, rain, tides, waves, and geothermal heat.
-Otherwise known as ‘Renewable Energy’ that often provides energy in four important areas: electricity generation, air and water heating/cooling, transportation, and rural (off-grid) energy services.
+Green Energy: The energy that is collected from renewable resources which are naturally replenished on a human timescale, such as sunlight, wind, rain, tides, waves, and geothermal heat.
+Otherwise known as ‘Renewable Energy’ that often provides energy in four important areas: Electricity generation, air and water heating/cooling, transportation, and rural (off-grid) energy services.